 How to Prevent Skin Cancer

-It is difficult to completely prevent skin cancer in cats, but there are a few things you can do to lower the likelihood of it occurring.
-In order to limit the chance of your cat developing an injection-site sarcoma, the use of nonadjuvanted vaccines are recommended.
-Cats with a history of skin cancer should not be bred in case there is a genetic component to the disease, and white or hairless cats should be kept out of the sunlight and other UV lighting.
+Skin cancer in cats cannot be prevented entirely, but there are several measures you can take to lower its likelihood of developing.
+The use of nonadjuvanted vaccines is recommended to limit the chance of your cat developing an injection-site sarcoma.
+If you have a hairless cat, use pet-friendly sunscreen.
+You should not breed cats with a history of skin cancer if there is a genetic component to the disease, and you should keep white or hairless cats out of direct sunlight.

 Surgical removal of a cat's skin cancer is highly effective.
 It's essential to pay attention to any abnormalities on your cat's skin, as the earlier the surgery is performed, the better.